credify-pte-ltd/bnpl-skeleton-nodejs/README.md

   - This simulates loan use.
 This is not mandatory to use.
 If you want to render loan summary provided through serviceX inside your platform, you can use this function.
 - `[POST] /v1/webhook`
   - This handles webhook requests from Credify.
 You are supposed to register this endpoint on serviceX Dashboard.
+- `[POST] /v1/offers`
+  - This fetches active offers for a requesting claim provider.
+This list is filtered with data receiver's DB.
 - `[GET] /v1/bnpl/orders/:orderId/redirect`
   - This returns BNPL completion page.
 Service Providers redirect users to this URL when BNPL authorization is done.